sluu99/csprog/01-the-basics.md

 ## 1.2 Data Types and Variables

 ### 1.2.1 Data Types
 We can loosely describe a computer program as a list of computer instructions which are executed in order.
 Sometimes, it is useful to have the program "remember things" at an earlier point of the program so that you can use them later.
 In most programming languages, these things are called "variables."
-In C#, there are different types of variables.
-These different types are used to represent different values, such as an integer or an alphabet character.
-This table lists the common C# variable types (see the [C# Reference](http://msdn.microsoft.com/en-us/library/vstudio/bfft1t3c.aspx) for a complete list of C# value types):
+Each variable can hold a value of a particular type.
+In C#, there are different types of values, such as an integer or an alphabet character.
+This table lists the common C# value types (see the [C# Reference](http://msdn.microsoft.com/en-us/library/vstudio/bfft1t3c.aspx) for a complete list of C# value types):

 | Data Type | C# Notation | C# Literal Form | Description |
 | --------- | ----------- | --------------- | ----------- |